 Brainstorm 3-5 possible RQs.
 Test each one: is it answerable in 4,000 words?
 Does it allow for analysis?
 Is research available?
 Get your preferred RQ approved by your supervisor before moving on.
 Once approved, it's locked — no changes after Phase 3.

 This is the most important phase.
-Create your PROJECT A folder and EE Dump document.
-Research all 5 subtopics systematically: Google first, then Google Scholar.
-Track every source URL.
+Break your RQ into sub-questions and research each one systematically: general search first, then Google Scholar.
+Track every source URL in one organised document.
 By the end of this phase you should have enough material to write your entire essay from memory.

 Phase 4 (Weeks 8-9): Structure and Outline

-Use your Dump to create a detailed essay outline.
+Use your research notes to create a detailed essay outline.
 Map each section to the IB criteria.
-Decide which analytical frameworks you'll use and where.
+Decide which analytical approaches you'll use and where.
 Write your complete section-by-section plan before you write a single sentence of the essay.

 Phase 5 (Weeks 10-13): Writing